alf-p-steinbach/Wrapped-stdlib/README.md

 * portability problems due to e.g. referring unqualified to `printf` after only including `<cstdio>`, are reduced or eliminated, and
 * writing small programs is a breeze compared with direct use of the standard library.

-Also, it's nice to have working interntional text console i/o in Windows, with ordinary `char` based text representation.
+Also, it's nice to have working international text console i/o in Windows, with ordinary `char` based text representation.

 License.
 -----------